 The Company's common share repurchase program allows for the repurchase of up to an aggregate of 9,375,000 shares of the Company's common stock.
 Common shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act, or by any combination of such methods.
 The manner, price, number and timing of common share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The common share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The common share repurchase program does not have an expiration date.
-As of September 30, 2023 March 31, 2024, a total of 3,637,028 shares of common stock had been repurchased by the Company under the program for an aggregate cost of \$208.5 million, of which 593,453 shares were repurchased for a total cost of \$7.1 million during the nine months ended September 30, 2023.
-No shares of common shares stock were repurchased during the three months ended September 30, 2023 March 31, 2024 or the three and nine months ended September 30, 2022, 2023.
+As of March 31, 2024 June 30, 2024, a total of 3,637,028 shares of common stock had been repurchased by the Company under the program for an aggregate cost of \$208.5 million, of which 593,453 shares were repurchased for a total cost of \$7.1 million during both the three and six months ended June 30, 2023.
+No shares of common stock were repurchased during the three and six months ended March 31, 2024 or 2023.